renesas/ra-fsp-examples/example_projects/ek_ra6m5/usb_pcdc/usb_pcdc_ek_ra6m5_ep/readme.txt

    1. On power up or RESET, the  user LED (red LED1) start blinking at 1 Hz frequency and at 90% intensity.

-   Note:  The debug LED (LED2) will blink or light up orange; this can be ignored for now.
+   Note:  The debug LED will blink or light up; this can be ignored for now.

    2. Press the first user button (S1) on the board to change the blinking frequency of the user LED.
       With every press of the first user button (S1), the frequency will switch from 1 Hz to 5 Hz to 10 Hz and cycle back.